How BuyerFlo drafts your emails

 The drafter is prompted to cite real dates, real amounts, real names — never merge-field placeholders like [CLOSING_DATE] or [INSERT_PROPERTY].
 If the model generates a placeholder by mistake, a server-side scrubber catches it before the draft saves.

-Example: "Hi Linda, checking in on the inspection for 123 Main — the period ends May 2, so we'd want the report back by then if possible."
+Example: "Hi Linda, checking in on the inspection for 123 Main — the period ends May 2, so we'd want the report back by then."

 The TC voice isn't just "nice"